Paint Inner West REaD

 The eye-catching wooden boxes, which have been built and donated by TAFE students and Redfern Community Shed, have all been individually decorated by staff from various community organisations or local families.

-Paint Inner West REaD also has a cuddly mascot called Garranga Bumarri, a big and beautiful pelican who comes from the Cooks River.
-He often attends local events to partake in storytelling sessions, share his love of reading, and to meet kids from all over the inner west.
+Paint Inner West REaD also has two cuddly mascot's, a big and beautiful pelican who comes from the Cooks River called Garranga Bumarri, and Gadi the dog (short for Gadigal).
+They often attends local events to partake in storytelling sessions, share their love of reading, and to meet kids from all over the inner west.

 Other components of the program include Books for Newborns, where early childhood community nurses from the Sydney Local Health District, donate brand new books to new parents identified as suitable participants for the sustained home visit program.